BRAIN-Lab-AI/Promoting-Clean-Environment-with-Smart-Waste-Identification/README.md

     Use download_taco_image.py to download TACO dataset

 3. **Run TACO_Enhanced.ipynb:**
     Run the code in this file to install dependencies and train model.
+You need to update google drive path.

 ## Acknowledgments